 The Ancestor Hunt, founded in 2008, is focused on helping genealogy and family history researchers of all skill levels to achieve their goals, by providing links to free online genealogy collections, and search tips and techniques, largely via easy-to-understand Quick Reference Guides.

-One of the main goals for genealogists is finding marriage information about their ancestors.
-Over the past few decades, thanks to volunteers, librarians, and archivists, many indexes to marriage collections have been provided for free online.
-These searchable indexes provide specific marriage licenses, bonds, certificate information, and sometimes scanned images of the marriage documents themselves.
-These […]
+One of the main goals for genealogists is finding birth, baptism, and/or christening information about their ancestors.
+Over the past few decades, thanks to volunteers, librarians, and archivists, a great number of indexes to birth and baptism collections have been provided for free online.
+These searchable indexes provide specific birth, baptism, or christening information, and […]